iyobo/jollofjs/packages/isvalid/README.md

         }
     }

-In the above example the data will validate if the object is not in the input.
-Even though `user` is required.
-Because the object is explicitly not required.
+In the above example the data will validate if the object is not present the input, even though `user` is required - because the parent object is explicitly *not* required.
+If the object - on the other hand - *is* present it must have the `user` key and it must be of type `String`.

-*Remark:* `Object`s and `Array`s are by default `'implicit'` if `required` is not specified.
-All other are by default non-required.
+> *Remark:* If `required` is not specified, then `Object` and `Array` types are by default `'implicit'`.
+All other types are by default non-required.
+Also `required` is ignored if `default` is specified.

-#### Errors Validator
+#### `errors` Validator

 Type: `Object`

-Errors are not a validator - it allows you to customize the errors emitted by the validators.
-All validators have default error messages, but these can be customized in order to make more user friendly error messages.
+Errors are really not a validator - it allows you to customize the errors emitted by the validators.
+All validators have default error messages, but these can be customized in order to make user and context friendly error messages.

-An example below:
+An example below.

     {
         'username': {